 In every case, the companies mentioned were chosen because they offer products of differentiable value to ChocolateLife members.
 Companies and product lines were chosen because they offer more than one way to scale production from small startup operations all the way through to large-scale capacity.

 Companies and products are chosen after careful consideration and research.
-Companies are not taken on because they offer (more) money, they are taken on because they offer value to ChocolateLife members in a way that complement existing product lines.
+Companies are taken on because they offer value to ChocolateLife members.

 Potential Conflicts of Interest